manselton/Lightning-Chess-Timer/README.md

 # Lightning-Chess-Timer

 *** Update: The Windows executable is extremely slow to load.
 As a hobbyist I have been unable to overcome this.
 I can only suggest that if you wish this little program to run well on Windows then you should do the same as any Linux/BSD user would.
-Install Python from https://www.python.org, install the poython module installer pip and then the module pygame.
+Install Python from https://www.python.org, install the python module installer pip and then the module pygame.
 The file lightning.py will then run smoothly with a double-click. ***

 A simple gui to play a 3 second foghorn every 5-30 seconds.